 INDUSTRIAL HEMP PRODUCTION MAKES SENSE

-Among the more than 300 member companies
+Among the more than 300 member

-can save more than $100,000 per year in transportation costs
+they can save more than $100,000 per year in transportation costs

 if they could buy hemp seeds from California farmers.